Cloudneeti/Cloudneeti_SaaS_Docs/docs/remediation/awsQuickWins.md

 # Quick Wins

-Includes creation of metrices and alarms for various events in the AWS Account.
-Onces created user needs to subscribe to the SNS using the link you will receive in the email mentioned while executing above script, to start receiving notificatins of the alarms.
+Remediation of Monitoring policies can be done using quick wins scripts.
+These scripts will create metrics and alarms for various events in the AWS Account.
+This remediates below Monitoring [policies listed here.](.././remediation/awsQuickWins/#policies-enabled-with-quick-wins)

 ## Pre-requisites